Demon’s Souls review: Different but breathtaking

 Bluepoint’s vision of Boletarian Palace is a notable departure from the original game.
 The area is overgrown and unkempt, as if it’s been uninhabited for years.
 You can see grass rising between the stones and moss growing along the walls.
 Some of the bricks that make up the pillars have collapsed and the stairs look crooked.
 The implication is that the inhabitants (and soldiers) have long since lost their humanity.
 It’s gorgeous, but it’s not the tactical military base I remember.
 The presence of statues protruding alongside the walls, colorful kingdom banners and spire towers also make it clear the architectural foundation was far more concerned with aesthetics.

 When the player visits the Swamp of Sorrow in the original Demon’s Souls, there’s a thick coat of darkness overwhelming the area.
-It’s difficult to see what’s ten or so meters from your character, with the only visible thing in the distance being faint globes of light.
+It’s difficult to see ten or so meters from your character, with faint globes of light being the only visible thing in the distance.
 This makes each step forward terrifying, as relentless undead, disgusting slugs and giant mosquitoes could be lying beyond the shadows.

 Bluepoint’s vision for the Swamp of Sorrows is a bit different, as the overwhelming darkness is no longer present.
 It’s still poorly lit and quite revolting, but it’s reassuring to know that nothing can hide from you in these open pools of sludge water.
 As I explored this swamp, I was able to mentally map the design of the level.
 This was not easy in the original, causing me to aimlessly wander until I reached my destination.